João Cancelo: 2014–16: Debut season and regular starter

-On 20 August 2014, Cancelo joined Valencia on a one-year loan deal with the option to purchase for €15 million.
+On 20 August 2014, Cancelo joined Valencia on a one-year loan with the option to purchase for €15 million.
 Although his economic rights were owned by Peter Lim, a loan was arranged to take him to Valencia due to Lim's purchase of the latter club.
 His La Liga debut occurred on 25 September, playing the entirety of a 3–0 home win over Córdoba; He initially started as a substitute and appeared in the round of 16 round of the Copa del Rey in the first leg against Rayo Vallecano.
 He would also occasionally move to the right wing and later his good performances, specially against Levante on 12 April 2015, in which he was awarded the man of the match.
-Throughout the season, he was used a second choice right-back behind Antonio Barragán, finishing the season with 13 appearances, across all competitions.
-Cancelo's performances helped Valencia reach Champions League, leading on 25 May, Cancelo agreeing to a permanent contract with the Spanish club until 30 June 2021, for a transfer fee of €15 million.
+Throughout the season, he was used a second-choice right back behind Antonio Barragán, finishing the season with 13 appearances, across all competitions.
+Cancelo's performances helped Valencia reach the 2015–16 UEFA Champions League, leading him, on 25 May, to agree to a permanent contract with the club until 30 June 2021, for a transfer fee of €15 million.

-In the following season, Cancelo became a starter earning his debut in the UEFA Champions League on 16 September, where he scored his first goal for Los Che in a 2–3 home loss to Zenit Saint Petersburg.
-In doing so, he became the fifth youngest scorer in the history of Valencia in the Champions League (aged 21 years and 107 days).
+In the following season, Cancelo became a starter earning his debut in the Champions League on 16 September, where he scored his first goal for Los Che in a 2–3 home loss to Zenit Saint Petersburg.
+In doing so, he became the fifth youngest scorer in Valencia's history in the Champions League (aged 21 years and 107 days).
 On 2 December, Cancelo scored his first goal Copa del Rey in a 3–1 victory over Barakaldo.
 Valencia was eliminated from the tournament after losing 8–1 on aggregate to Barcelona.
 He also netted for the first time in the league the following 20 April to conclude a 4–0 win over Eibar at the Mestalla Stadium.

 2016–17: Final season with Valencia

-In the 2016–17 season, Cancelo performances slightly got worse with Cancelo making some errors leading him to commit a penalty in Valencia's first league match in a 2–4 loss against Las Palmas.
-Despite his errors, Cancelo's performances got better, leading him to be used more often with new coach Cesare Prandelli, with his position being changed to the right-wing.
-Cancelo was fixed in the eleven throughout the season, playing almost the same number of games between the right-back and the right-wing.
+In the 2016–17 season, Cancelo's performances slightly declined, with Cancelo making an error leading him to conceding a penalty in Valencia's first league match in a 2–4 loss against Las Palmas.
+Despite his errors, Cancelo's performances improved, leading him to be used more often with new coach Cesare Prandelli, changing his position to the right-wing.
+Cancelo was fixed in the eleven throughout the season, playing almost the same number of games between the right back and the right wing.
 On 2 April he scored his first league goal in a 3–0 victory against Deportivo La Coruña.
 Afterwards, Cancelo made a "shush" gesture towards Valencia's fans, who criticized him for his defensive errors, but he immediately apologized for the gesture.